uecode/qpush-bundle/README.md

 Once a message is received from your Worker Queue, a `MessageEvent` is dispatched which can be handled by your services.

-Services to be called on events must be tagged with  `uecode_qpush.event_listener`, the `event` to listen for, the `method` to call on, and optionally a `priority` between `1` and `100`.
+Services to be called on events must be tagged with the `name` as `uecode_qpush.event_listener`, the `event` to listen for, the `method` to call on, and optionally a `priority` between `1` and `100`.

 Each `event` fired by the Qpush Bundle is prefixed with the name of your `queue`, ex: `my_queue_name.message`.